 sling:configPropertyInherit

-This will tell the configuration manager to merge the new configurations with the existing ones from /libs
+This process tells the configuration manager to merge the new configurations with the existing ones from /libs

 .

-A Composite Health Check’s role is to aggregate a number of individual Health Checks sharing a set of common features.
-For instance, the Security Composite Health Check groups together all the individual health checks performing security-related verifications.
-The first step in order to create a composite check is to add a new OSGI configuration.
-For it to be displayed in the Operations Dashboard, a new configuration node needs to be added, the same way we did for a simple check.
+A Composite Health Check’s role is to aggregate several individual Health Checks sharing a set of common features.
+For example, the Security Composite Health Check groups all the individual health checks performing security-related verifications.
+The first step to create a composite check is to add an OSGI configuration.
+For it to be displayed in the Operations Dashboard, a new configuration node must be added in the same way as a simple check.

 Go to the Web Configuration Manager in the OSGI Console.
-You can do this by accessing https://serveraddress:port/system/console/configMgr
+Access https://serveraddress:port/system/console/configMgr

 Search for the entry called Apache Sling Composite Health Check.
 After you find it, notice that there are two configurations already available: one for the System Checks and another one for the Security Checks.

-Create a new configuration by pressing the “+” button on the right hand side of the configuration.
-A new window will appear, as shown below:
+Create a configuration by pressing the “+” button on the right-hand side of the configuration.
+A new window appears, as shown below:

 Create a configuration and save it.
-A Mbean will be created with the new configuration.
+A Mbean is created with the new configuration.

 The purpose of each configuration property is as follows: